jbcoe/value_types/DRAFT.md

-The same technique cannot be used for the copy or move constructor of `polymorphic` because that would require type information on an open set of erased types, which is not possible.
-A `polymorphic` object can contain any type that is derived from `T`, we cannot write a constraint that requires that all such types are copy constructible.
+The same technique cannot be used for the copy or move constructor of `polymorphic` because that would require type information on an open set of erased types, which is not possible: a `polymorphic` object can contain any type that is derived from `T`, we cannot write a constraint that requires that all such types are copy constructible.
 We make `polymorphic` unconditionally copy and move constructible.
 The authors do not envisage that this could be relaxed